arinaldi3/StretchGoalsProject/docs/journals/mindy.md

+## 9/16
+- Today is the due day!
+We spent time on some CSS and checked code cleaness.
+We checked all functionalities and made sure they are working.
+We wanted to ensure the project is ready to be submitted.
+- We also plan to continue working on this project for the presentation tomorrow.

 ## 9/15
 - Today we started writing our unit tests for the front end.
 We tested if different pages rendered properly for users.
 - We (Ava, Carlos, and I) wanted to have the feature of checking if there are any classes available on 3 different class lists (list of all classes, list of classes created by an instructor, and list of classes selected by a student).
 If there is no class data, these 3 lists will return a string telling the user that no class is available at the moment; otherwise, they will return corresponding class data.